rsanchezgarc/deepEMhancer/README.md

 deepemhancer -p highRes -i path/to/inputVol.mrc -o  path/to/outputVol.mrc
 ```

-- Post-process input map path/to/inputVol.mrc and save it at path/to/outputVol.mrc using a deep learning model located in path/to/deep/learningModel
+- Post-process input map path/to/inputVol.mrc and save it at path/to/outputVol.mrc using high resolution deep learning model located in path/to/deep/learningModel
 ```
-deepemhancer -c path/to/deep/learningModel -i path/to/inputVol.mrc -o  path/to/outputVol.mrc
+deepemhancer p highRes  --deepLearningModelDir path/to/deep/learningModel -i path/to/inputVol.mrc -o  path/to/outputVol.mrc
 ```

 - Post-process input map path/to/inputVol.mrc and save it at path/to/outputVol.mrc using high resolution  deep model and providing normalization information (mean
     and standard deviation of the noise)
 ```
-deepemhancer -p highRes -i path/to/inputVol.mrc -o  path/to/outputVol.mrc --noise_stats 0.12 0.03
+deepemhancer -p highRes -i path/to/inputVol.mrc -o  path/to/outputVol.mrc --noiseStats 0.12 0.03
 ```